Multi-person 3D pose estimation from unlabelled data: Introduction

-Traditionally the final part (3D pose estimation) has been done using triangulation or pictorial structure models.
-The main limitation of these classic approaches stems from the inability to predict the occluded parts.
-If one of the keypoints is occluded in most of the views, these methods are not capable of (accurately) estimating its position.
-To overcome these limitations, we propose a solution based on machine learning.
-We argue that an artificial neural network can learn to \textit{hallucinate} the occluded parts of the body even if the information from most of the cameras is missing.
-This hypothesis is based on the intuition that the network should be able to exploit contextual information from the rest of the joints and the existing views, if any.
+Traditionally, the final step, 3D pose estimation, has been done using triangulation or pictorial structure models.
+The main limitation of these classic approaches stems from the inability to predict the occluded parts, as these methods are not capable of estimating positions for keypoints that are occluded in many or all views.
+To overcome these limitations, learning-based solutions have emerged.
+It can be argued that an artificial neural network can learn to \textit{hallucinate} the occluded parts of the body even if they are not visible.
+This is based on the intuition that the network should be able to exploit contextual information from the rest of the keypoints and the existing views, if any.
 For instance, a network could learn to implicitly internalise the proportions of the human body and its bilateral symmetry.
-Therefore, if the keypoint for the elbow cannot be seen from any camera, knowing the position of the wrist and the average proportions of a human forearm (or the length of the opposite forearm), the network could infer the position of the elbow.
-It is important to take into account that there is some degree of diversity in body types and sizes, but usually, there is not a significant difference in their proportions.
-It would be very challenging to efficiently embed these helpful biases in non-data-driven approaches.
+Therefore, if the keypoint for the left elbow cannot be seen from any camera, knowing the position of the wrist and the average proportions of a human forearm (or the length of the opposite forearm), the network could estimate the position of the elbow.
+Embedding these complex but helpful biases efficiently would be very challenging in non-data-driven approaches.

-A significant limitation of current data-driven solutions is the necessity of annotating the datasets to train the models in a supervised fashion.
-This task is often arduous and requires expensive tracking systems.
-To avoid the need for annotated ground truth, we propose a solution using self-supervised learning.
-This way, the loss function that the model must optimise can be inferred from the input of the network.
-This process is explained in detail in section \ref{MLP_pose}.
+A significant limitation of most current data-driven solutions, and more importantly, all of those that provide multi-camera support for multi-person pose estimation, is the necessity of annotating the datasets to train the models in a supervised fashion.
+It is worth noting that multi-camera datasets are specific to the relative positions of the cameras, making the datasets scenario-specific.
+As a consequence, to use the corresponding approaches, an annotated dataset has to be compiled for every scenario, which is time-consuming and requires expensive tracking systems.